Strong maximum a posteriori estimation in Banach spaces with Gaussian priors

 \section{Small-ball probabilities for Gaussian measures in Banach spaces}

 The main technical result required for the proof of \cref{thm:main} is the following bound on the ratio of the measures of small balls under a Gaussian measure stated in \cref{prop:CM_bound}.
 This bound is similar in spirit to the explicit Anderson inequality of \citet[Lemma~3.6]{DashtiLawStuartVoss2013}, which takes the form

 when $\gamma$ is a centred nondegenerate Gaussian measure on the separable Banach space $X$, $a = a(\gamma) > 0$, $x \in X$ and $r > 0$.
 Both \eqref{eq:explicit_Anderson_inequality_in_X} and the bound we prove in \cref{prop:CM_bound} may be thought of as quantitative analogues of the Anderson inequality \eqref{eq:Anderson_inequality}.
 In contrast to the inequality \eqref{eq:explicit_Anderson_inequality_in_X}, which is written in terms of the ambient norm of the Banach space, the result here is written in terms of the \emph{decentring function} \citep{GhosalVanDerVaart2017} given by

 We will show in \cref{prop:CM_bound} that the infimum in the decentring function is attained by some point $h^{\star} \in E$, justifying the use of a minimum instead.

-When $X$ is a Hilbert space, the Cameron--Martin norm can be viewed as a reweighting of the norm of $X$ and the bound \eqref{eq:explicit_Anderson_inequality_in_X} in $X$-norm suffices to prove the desired results on MAP estimators.
-In a Banach space this is no longer true --- thus, writing the bound in terms of the Cameron--Martin norm is a natural generalisation, with the compact embedding \eqref{eq:compact_embedding} providing the means to relate the two norms.
+When $X$ is a separable Hilbert space, the Cameron--Martin norm can be viewed as a reweighting of the norm of $X$ and the bound \eqref{eq:explicit_Anderson_inequality_in_X} in $X$-norm suffices to prove the desired results on MAP estimators.
+In a Banach space, however, this is no longer true --- thus, writing the bound in terms of the Cameron--Martin norm is a natural generalisation, with the compact embedding \eqref{eq:compact_embedding} providing the means to relate the two norms.

 \begin{proposition}[Explicit Anderson inequality in Cameron--Martin norm] Let $X$ be a separable Banach space equipped with a centred nondegenerate Gaussian measure $\gamma$.
 For any $x \in X$ and $r > 0$,